USC researchers to study long-term health effects of Porter Ranch gas leak

 More than 87,500 metric tons of methane have leaked from a natural gas storage facility near Porter Ranch, according to the Environmental Defense Fund.

-Ed Avol, MS, professor of clinical medicine in the Department of Preventive Medicine of the Keck School of Medicine of USC, is an expert on respiratory health and the public health impacts of air pollution.
+Ed Avol, MS, professor of clinical medicine in the Department of Population and Public Health Sciences of the Keck School of Medicine of USC, is an expert on respiratory health and the public health impacts of air pollution.

 Avol said he and his colleagues will study the long-term health effects of the natural gas leak in Aliso Canyon.